 What's the difference between a Freestyle Pass and a Freestyle Tour?

 Passengers with Freestyle Passes and Freestyle Tours travel together, on our safe, reliable, flexible adventure travel network, with a fun local Tour Leader, exploring amazing destinations.

 The main difference is that Freestyle Tours include accommodation and activities in the package price, and so this is sorted up front, and passengers on Freestyle Passes book and pay for their accommodation and activities as they go.

 Both Passes and Tours are fully flexible so you can hop-off anywhere and hop back on when you are ready to continue travelling.

 How many people travel in a group?

-The majority of our hop-on hop-off tour groups consist of between 10 and 15 people, with a maximum of 24 (including driver and Tour Guides).
+The majority of our groups consist of between 10 and 15 people, with a maximum of 24 (including driver and Tour Guides).
 Having a small group size not only means we can offer a more personalised service, but it also gives us access to more destinations, activity and accommodation options.